LucasLeandro1204/cowban/README.md

 The simplest Kanban you need, built with Node and Vue

-> From people that need for people that want.
+> From people that need, to people that want.